WPIRoboticsEngineering/ZenVSCodeInstaller/README.md

  * Code backed up on a server and accessible to whole team
  * GitHub Desktop helps make the Git workflow understandable and merge conflicts easier to resolve
  * Best as the starter code for the Final Project
+ * Choose this option while *programming* your robot

 #### Con